midhunanila/SPACEBALL_DENSITY/README.md

 - Ensure Python and its necessary packages are installed.
 -  The input PDB file must be in standard PDB format.
 - Adjust `chain_size` according to your protein.
-- Verify the parameters given on the website are correct.
+- Verify the parameters for the SPACEBALL calculation are correct.
 - Paths are relative; adjust if your folder structure differs.

 ## Developers